-Under Original Medicare, you will pay 20 percent of the full cost for any durable medical equipment you need.
-If you have Medicare Advantage or a Medigap plan, contact your plan providers for details.
+Under Original Medicare, you may pay 20 percent of the full cost for any durable medical equipment you need.
+If you have Medicare Advantage or a Medigap plan, contact your plan carrier for details.

 Pro Tip: Deciding between assisted living or home care?
 Our experts have taken a deep dive into the difference between assisted living and home care so you can decide what is best for you or your loved one.

-Your doctor most likely works with Medicare-certified home health agencies regularly, so he or she may be able to make a recommendation.
+Your doctor may work with Medicare-certified home health agencies regularly, so he or she may be able to make a recommendation.
 Alternatively, you can search Medicare's website for certified agencies near you, along with their quality and patient survey ratings.
 Ask plenty of questions to ensure the agency provides the type of care you need and that you feel comfortable with those who will care for you.

-Did You Know: In some states, family members can be paid by Medicaid for providing personal care to their aging loved one.2
+Did You Know: In some states, Medicaid pays family members for providing personal care to their aging loved one.2

 To find out whether you are eligible for Medicaid home care and which services are available to you, find your state's Medicaid profile on Medicaid's Home & Community Based Services page.
 Then, contact your state's Medicaid department directly.